RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 > **Résumé** :
 >
-> * **DDD Principles**: Focus on the domain and uses models for complex designs.
+> * Domain-driven design (DDD) focuses on the domain and uses models for complex designs.
 >
-> * **DDD’s Focus**: Emphasizes representing the problem domain effectively using models.
+> * DDD emphasizes domain representation for developers and experts.
 >
-> * **Relationship with MDSE**: Shares the use of models for domain knowledge representation and platform-independent development.
+> * DDD and MDSE share similarities in domain modeling and platform-independent development.
 >
-> * **MDSE’s Role in DDD**: Enhances DDD by providing techniques like model transformation and code generation to implement the domain model.
+> * MDSE enhances DDD by using model transformation and code generation to represent and manage domain models.

 ---